cwjohnston/chef-splunk/README.md

 Attributes
 ==========
-`splunk[:home]` - Sets the root directory of the splunk installation; splunk documentation refers to this as `$SPLUNK_HOME`.
+`splunk[:root]` - Sets the root directory of the splunk installation; splunk documentation refers to this as `$SPLUNK_HOME`.
 Defaults to /opt/splunk.
 Changing this value is not a good idea when installing from packages but it might actually be used by future installation methods.

 `splunk[:version]` - Sets the version number of the desired splunk package to download and install in the format "N.N.N-NNNN".
 Defaults to latest as of cookbook release.